Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Simulation study and data application

 \section{Simulation study and data application}

 We illustrate the finite sample performance of the CvM and KS goodness-of-fit tests implemented using Algorithms \ref{algo:general} and \ref{algo:boot} for the composite hypothesis.
 In order to examine the possible effects of different functional coefficients $\brho$ and underlying processes for $\bX$, we considered nine possible scenarios combining both factors.
-The detailed description of these scenarios is given in the supplement, while a coarse-grained graphical idea can be obtained from Figure \ref{fig:sce}.\\
+The detailed description of these scenarios is given in the supplement, while a coarse-grained graphical idea can be obtained from Figure \ref{fig:sce}. \\

 The different data generating processes are encoded as follows.
-For the $k$-th simulation scenario S$k$, with functional coefficient $\brho_k$, the deviation from $H_0$ is measured by a parameter $\delta_d$, with $\delta_0=0$ and $\delta_d>0$ for $d=1,2$.
+For the $k$th simulation scenario S$k$, with functional coefficient $\brho_k$, the deviation from $H_0$ is measured by a deviation coefficient $\delta_d$, with $\delta_0=0$ and $\delta_d>0$ for $d=1,2$.
 Then, with $H_{k,d}$ we denote the data generation from